 In Joe's eyes, any company can "benefit at least from the thinking, if not the practice" of creating content, because the practice helps you uncover and share a host of valuable insights about your business.
 It's not necessarily about producing and publishing a lot of content so much as it is about going through the process of finding and telling the stories.
 And that's precisely what a journalist knows how to do best.

-Now if that doesn't convince you why you should hire a brand journalist, then maybe you should listen to the entire episode (which you can do above).
+Now if that doesn't convince you why you should hire a brand journalist, then maybe you should listen to the entire episode (which you can do above or by downloading the mp3).
 If you are convinced, what are you going to do about it?

 You may like these other MarketingProfs articles related to Content: